sacarlson/stellar_utility/multi-sign-server/readme.md

 after the last of these example programs is run the mss-server will combine the signatures of all the signers and submits the transaction to the stellar.org network for validation.

-## We have also created a test web client for people to experment with
+### We have also created a test web client that utilises the websocket of mss-server for people to experment with and to server as an example.
+ The client provide a box to send raw JSON with a send button.
+The text JSON results are then seen at the bottom.
- To send raw JSON and see the results.
-It also has some examples of some of the common usage functions This can be seen sometimes (not stable site just adsl connected) at http://zipperhead.ddns.net/example_mss_server_actions.html .
-The code for this is also in this github distribution.
+ It also contains a list of some examples of some of the common usage functions with param values already contained to try.
+ This can be seen sometimes (not stable site just adsl connected home computer) at http://zipperhead.ddns.net/example_mss_server_actions.html.
+The code for this is also in this github distribution for you to see and try.
 The present server is also run on the unstable site so don't always expect a responce.

 #More details of the operations and transaction format of the mss-server is described bellow.  note bellow was originaly writen for the  multi-sign-server
 so some filenames may not match, but the format basicly the same, only the lower level communication protocol has changed.